Joannsaj/TaxApp/README.md

 ## Description

-{This app is meant to help you keep track  your taxable properties,business and your individual income tax contribution.
-It should remind you to file your taxes to avoid penalties and give you a flawless journey in using it to submit your taxes.
+{This app is meant to help users in calculating thier taxes and remind them on time to file their taxes to avoid penalties and give one a flawless journey in using it to submit their taxes.
  }

 ## Setup/Installation Requirements